 What is a Private Cloud?

-There are three general cloud deployment models: public, private, and hybrid cloud environments.
+There are three general cloud deployment models: public, private, and hybrid.

 A public cloud is delivered through an independent, third-party vendor.
 Most popularly, Amazon Web Services (AWS) and Microsoft Azure dominate the market for public cloud.
 Companies like these maintain compute resources that their customers can utilize when needed.
 Businesses who use the public cloud share these resources.
 This is commonly referred to as a “multi-tenant” environment.